What Is Ad Hoc Reporting? Your Guide To Definition, Meaning, Examples & Benefits

 Digital data is all around us.
-In fact, we create around 2.5 quintillion bytes of data every single day, with 90% of the world's digital insights generated in the last two years alone, according to Forbes.
+In fact, we create around 2.5 quintillion bytes of it every single day, with 90% of the world's digital insights generated in the last two years alone, according to Forbes.

-If utilized correctly, data offers a wealth of opportunity to individuals and companies looking to improve their business’ intelligence, operational efficiency, profitability, and growth over time.
+If utilized correctly, data offers a wealth of opportunity to individuals and companies looking to improve their business intelligence, operational efficiency, profitability, and growth over time.
 In this day and age, a failure to leverage digital data to your advantage could prove disastrous to your business – it’s akin to walking down a busy street wearing a blindfold.

 What Is Ad Hoc Reporting?